SimonGhost1012/Toolbox/README.md

 For versions V1.7+, you don’t need to download manually anymore, as Toolbox now includes an updater, but you still need to replace the files manually.

 # 📝 Contributing
 Want to help improve Toolbox?
+Not possible anymore due to discontinuation.

 - Submit a pull request
 - Open an issue